mmistakes/so-simple-theme/events/stancon2018/index.md

 	- how to use the generated C++ model concept to write an inference algorithm in C++
 	- opportunities in efficient computing once the C++ is generated

 	Please be comfortable with C++ or at least be willing to stare at blocks of ugly code.
 Please have CmdStan v2.17.1 installed.
-Daniel Lee.
+Daniel Lee, 9-10am Friday.